A+ Certification Checklist

 What is the A+ program?

 - Many 4-year Universities in Missouri offer a benefit to students who graduate with A+ status; please look under the Resources heading on this page to find out more.

-- NOTE: LPS is considered an Out-of-District school at MCC.
+- LPS is considered an Out-of-District school at MCC.
 Tuition is paid according to a set amount per credit hour and does not include Individual Course fees, Supply fees or Books.
-Currently, MCC Out-of-District tuition for the 2019-2020 school year is set at $190.00 per credit hour.
+Currently, MCC Out-of-District tuition for the 2020-2021 school year waas set at $190.00 per credit hour.
 Out-of-district (but in-state) tuition is still under review for the '21-22 school year.

 What are the requirements to complete the A+ program?